FelipeURJC/inference/README.md

 # Inference
-Lecture materials for Inference course (Biomedical Engineering Degree @URJC)
+Lecture materials for Inference course (Biomedical Engineering Degree @URJC).
+This material is also available at [Aula Virtual](https://www.aulavirtual.urjc.es)

 ## Clone the repository